AI Photo Colorizer

 What output format do I get?

-The output mirrors your input: JPG in, JPG out; PNG or WebP in, PNG out (transparency is preserved on PNG).
+With the Classic and Qwen models the output mirrors your input: JPG in, JPG out; PNG or WebP in, PNG out (transparency is preserved on PNG).
+The premium models (Bria Fibo and Gemini) always return a high-quality PNG.
 You can rename each file before downloading.

 Can I colorize multiple photos at once?

-Yes — up to 5 photos per batch.
-Each photo is processed in parallel, you can rename them individually, and download everything as a ZIP.
+Yes, up to 10 photos per batch.
+On Pro they're processed in parallel for faster results; on the free plan they run one at a time.
+Either way you can rename them individually and download everything as a ZIP.

 What's the maximum photo size?